ciscoheat/sveltekit-superforms/README.md

 });
 ```

-There is one additional option for specifying the default client validation behavior, when no custom validator exists for a field:
+There is one additional option for specifying the default client validation behavior, when no validator exists for a field:

 ```ts
 defaultValidator: 'keep' | 'clear' = 'clear'
 ```

 The default value `clear`, will remove the error when that field value is modified.
-If set to `keep`, validation errors will be kept displayed until the form submits (unless you change it, see next option).
+If set to `keep`, validation errors will be kept displayed until the form submits.

 ## Submit behavior